pearl-core/pearl/README.md

 The directory content can be structured in the exact way as described in the previous [section](#structure-of-a-pearl-package).

+## Create a Pearl package from a Vim plugin ##
+Packages containing Vim plugins are specials.
+They are automatically detected via [pathogen](https://github.com/tpope/vim-pathogen), so there is no need to use [hooks functions](#hook-functions) to link the Vim plugin with Pearl.
+This feature will be probably available for Emacs too in the future.

 ## Use third-party project not available in Pearl Hub ##
 If you want to use a third-party project